helium/HIP/0093-addition-of-wifi-aps-to-mobile-subdao.md

 During the onboarding procedure, the app will gather the location from the mobile phone in the background and use that information as the location of the nearby Wi-Fi access point.
 This self-asserted location will be validated later according to one of the methods described below.

 It is important to make sure that the mobile phone running the app is in close proximity to the Wi-Fi access point in order to reduce the probability of deployers misreporting the actual location of the access point deployment.
-The network can implement several methods (including, but not limited to, latency measurement, RSSI measurement, and physical proof of location, among others) in order to validate the access point’s location asserted by the mobile app.
+The network could implement several methods (including, but not limited to, latency measurement, RSSI measurement, and physical proof of location, among others) in order to validate the access point’s location asserted by the mobile app.
 The MCC (Manufacturing Compliance Committee) will review and approve those methods during the hardware audit process.

+The onboarding flow description will be reviewed by the MCC and made available by Nova Labs to other vendors.

 ##### 3.1.1.2 Location validation